Graduate School Admission FAQs

 Housing

 While there is no designated graduate housing, graduate students are given priority at all ISU on-campus apartments.
-Visit ISU's Housing for more information on apartment living.
+Visit ISU's Housing for more information on campus housing.
 If you are not interested in living on campus, there are various off-campus housing options close to ISU's campus.
 We encourage you to search through Zillow, Truila, and other online listings.
 You may also learn about housing options by talking to other students, looking at bulletins, and searching the classified ads section in the Idaho State Journal.